The Many Faces of Stress

 One problem with chronic stress is that people often believe that it is something that is innate to them and that they cannot get rid of.
 Thus, it makes treating this condition difficult because it is often ignored by the person affected by it.
-It can, however, be treated through stress management procedures and behavioural treatment.
+It can, however, be treated through stress management procedures and behavioral treatment.

 Stress has its own set of complexity.
 With the different types stated above, psychological stress concerns more of a person’s ability to respond to a given situation.
 During dangerous situations, your body produces hormones known as adrenaline and cortisol that prompts the body to make a response.
-Psychological stress, is the loss of that ability.
+Psychological stress is the loss of that ability.

 There are several reasons as to how one acquires psychological stress but it can include trauma suffered from an emotionally disturbing event in the past or other emotional anxiety.
 The problem with people suffering from psychological stress is that they tend to induce more stress in their lives by subjecting themselves to stressful situations.
-Today, several groups hold counselling to help those who suffer from this condition and regain control over their life.No tags for this post.
+Today, several groups hold counseling to help those who suffer from this condition and regain control over their life.No tags for this post.